 7. Take the ultimate trip…to the National Museum of African American History & Culture!

-Located in the heart of Washington, D.C. and open every day of the year except Christmas, this free museum holds 12 galleries, the Museum Store, and Sweet Home Café.
-The mobile app is loaded with information about the museum to complement your visit or let you experience a bit of the facility if you’re unable get there to see it for yourself.
+Located in the heart of Washington, D.C., and open every day of the year except Christmas, this free museum holds 12 galleries, the Museum Store, and Sweet Home Café.
+The mobile app is loaded with information about the museum to complement your visit or let you experience a bit of the facility if you’re unable to get there to see it for yourself.